We visited the Ghibli Museum in September 2016.

 To finish it…

 It was totally worth all the trouble, the stress, and the money.
 I loved everything (except the no photo rule) from beginning to end, and so did everyone else in the family.
-It was one of the loveliest things we did while in Japan.
+It was one of the best things for families in Japan.

 * We were 35 minutes late on our 2018 visit and there was a lot of people entering with us.
 I think that you can enter as late as 40 minutes, but I wouldn’t try it.
 It was a very crowded day, and the lines were ridiculous there on that day.